ramzibou0735/aerial-autonomy-stack/README.md

 2. **Simulate** vision and control in software-in-the-loop, with YOLOv8 and PX4/ArduPilot
 3. **Deploy** in real drones with NVIDIA Orin/JetPack

-> For the motivation behind AAS and how it compares to similar projects, read [`RATIONALE.md`](/supplementary/RATIONALE.md)

 https://github.com/user-attachments/assets/c194ada6-2996-4bfa-99e9-32b45e29281d

 ## Features